Skip to content

 According to Tom’s Hardware’s CPU hierarchy, the 7800X3D beats Intel’s Core i9-13900K by about 12% in gaming benchmarks despite costing roughly half as much.
 We paired this CPU with an RTX 3080 Ti on an AM5 board running DDR5-6000, and the bottleneck at 1440p was under 3%.
 At 4K, the GPU was the limiting factor in every title we tested.

-The 7800X3D does have a weakness.
-Its 8 cores and the V-Cache design make it slower than the Ryzen 9 7900X in heavily threaded productivity apps like Blender and Premiere Pro.
+One weakness: 8 cores and the V-Cache design make it slower than the Ryzen 9 7900X in heavily threaded apps like Blender and Premiere Pro.
 If you’re gaming 80% of the time and doing light editing on the side, that trade-off is worth it.
-If your workflow demands serious multi-threaded power, keep reading.

 #AMD Ryzen 7 5800X: Best Budget Pick